 Sweet, soft, moist, and tasty Orange Cake made with fresh orange juice.
-This recipe is easy to follow, a bit healthy and includes whole wheat flour.
+This Cake Recipe is easy to follow, a bit healthy and includes whole wheat flour.
 A lovely eggless orange cake that is suitable for both vegetarians and vegans alike!

 Table of Contents